Skip to main content Skip to navigation

 In our globalised world today, societies interact through translation.
 Our MA in Translation and Cultures provides you with the knowledge and critical skills to become a successful intercultural mediator.
 This exciting Master's degree will enhance your theoretical awareness and your practical skills to help you grow professionally, opening up opportunities for a career in the language industries or further research.

 You will be taught by leading scholars in Translation and Transcultural Studies and benefit from regular visits by translation professionals and industry representatives.
+Our combination of core and optional modules will allow you to explore the areas that interest you the most in translation and transcultural studies, including:

-On this MA translation degree you will undertake research skills training and a final Dissertation, in which you can choose to specialise in a research topic or to produce an original translation and an analytical commentary.
+On this MA translation degree, you will undertake research skills training and a final Dissertation, in which you can choose to specialise in a research topic or to produce an original translation and an analytical commentary.

 Watch our video to find out more: